 Chances are there will be height differences within the bridesmaids.
 If the group is very different in height, place the tallest bridesmaids on the outside.
 This creates visual interest to draw the line of vision inward to the bride in the center.
 Also, try shooting the photos in different angles to accentuate the details with your signature style.

 Most importantly, let the day happen.
-Be sure not to stage the entire shot to enforce your signature style.
-If you spend too much time orchestrating a shot, it can look fake or forced.
-Keep your shot list in mind to make sure you get all of the pictures you need to, and then capture the girls simply being themselves.
+Be sure not to stage the entire shot to enforce your style.
+If you spend too much time orchestrating bridesmaid poses, it can look fake or forced.
+Keep your shot list in mind to make sure you get all of the pictures you need to, and then capture the girls simply being themselves and even funny bridesmaid poses.
 Capturing the celebration of a wedding will be nothing short of displays of excitement, joy, and unforgettable memories.

 Show the world just how fun it is to be a part of the bridesmaids.
 These photos will share stories of the bride marrying the love of her life, and how she got to spend that special day with her best friends.
-Once you’ve taken these photos, remember to show them off on your blog!
+Incorporate some fun bridesmaid poses Once you have taken these photos, remember to show them off on your blog!
 Your blend of candid and orchestrated photos will show your clients and colleagues just how magical your photography is.
 This will only help your business, making room for more photos of soon-to-be brides and their chosen bridesmaids.

 For additional tips to creating stunning images with amazing lighting techniques, download our Pro Wedding Photographer Lighting and Posing Guide!